10 more Bible Characters of great faith

-Abraham believed God and God counted him as righteous because of his faith.
+Abraham believed God, and God counted him as righteous because of his faith.

 # 4 of 10 More

-Elisha was simply a bald headed miracle worker.
+Elisha was a bald-headed miracle worker.
 You name it – he did it through the power of God.
 The healing of the waters at Jericho, God used him.
 The filling of the poor widow’s vessels with oil, God used him.
 The reviving of the Shunammite woman’s son, God used him.
 The feeding of a multitude on an insufficient quantity of food, God used him.
 The healing of Naaman, the Syrian captain, of leprosy, God used him.
 The raising of the iron ax which had fallen into the water, God used him.
 Even after his death, the very touch of his bones revived a man buried by accident in his sepulcher.
 It would have been a delight to hang with this guy.

 #5 of 10 More

-Abigail was not only stunning and drop dead gorgeous, she had the brains to back it.
+Abigail was not only stunning and drop dead gorgeous, but she also had the brains to back it.
 She was a woman married to a fool, a woman of uncommon wisdom.
 The one, who with character and strength builds up her house and doesn’t tear it down with her own hands.

 1 Samuel 25:32